RatulMaharaj/ratulmaharaj.com/src/pages/posts/tauri-automatic-updates.md

   ]
 ```

-## Release via github actions
+## Release via GitHub actions

-Here's what the build and publish step of our github action looks like:
+Here's what the build and publish step of our GitHub action looks like:

 ```yaml
 - uses: tauri-apps/tauri-action@v0